 Brick Lane Vintage Market

 Vintage shopping gets no better than in Brick Lane for one-of-a-kind accessories and clothing, Brick Lane’s vintage market and vintage shops are a goldmine for vintage lovers or anyone looking for unique pieces.

 There are many vintage shops and independent boutiques in Brick Lane like Atika (previously known as Blitz London) being one.

 The Sunday Market on Brick Lane has a vast collection of second-hand vintages while Redchurch Street (which even has a make-your-own-perfume lab) is the go-to place for contemporary designers.

 Old Truman Brewery

 They have transformed the Old Truman Brewery into a creative space for some of London most exciting events like London first brunch festival, London annual coffee festival, a street food market with everything from Mexican to vegan cakes and much more.

-Your visit to Shoreditch and things to do in Shoreditch isn’t complete without visiting Old Truman Brewery, Sunday Upmarket and Backyard Market.
+Your visit to Shoreditch and things to do in East London isn’t complete without visiting Old Truman Brewery, Sunday Upmarket and Backyard Market.

 Cereal Killer Cafe

 Bring your childhood breakfast dreams to life by visiting Cereal Killer Cafe, the UK’s first cereal themed cafe with over 120 (and growing) branded breakfast cereals.